tjsiledar/readit/README.md

 **Part C**: We observe that the true BOLD (blood oxygen level-dependent) response (black) and the predicted BOLD reponse (red) from our model are quite similar indicating that the representations learned by our model are closer to brain-like representations.

-### Self supervised wav2vec 2.0 generates brain-like speech representations
+### Can brain-like representations be generated using self supervised modeling?
 <p>
     <img src="figure2.png" alt><br>
     <em>Figure 2: Self-supervised learning for wav2vec 2.0 is enough to generate brain-like representations</em>